Monetizing our public assets

 Loading

 “A committee,” wrote Sir Barnett Cocks, former Clerk of the UK’s House of Commons, “is a cul-de-sac down which ideas are lured and then quietly strangled.”
 How very appropriate those words strike us as we gaze at Collingwood’s ineffective, severely broken standing committee system.
 The brainchild of the interim CAO, and the very model of his business style, it has been fervently embraced by The Block.
 Yet to outsiders, the committee system has been a bureaucratic quagmire of redundancy and ineptness since its inception.
-It … click below for more ↓
+It was a mistake to continue it after the first meeting, when most observers realized it … click below for more ↓

 Collingwood Council’s missed initiatives